wduquette/molt/docs/API_notes.md

 Also, the module's `subst_backslashes` function should be an `Interp` method, to be parallel with the other `subst_*` methods we need.

+## Expression Evaluation

+The `Interp` should provide expression evaluation methods for use by client code.

 ## Other Notes